Random curves on surfaces induced from the Laplacian determinant: Scaling limits for graphs on surfaces

-A similar argument holds for any graph $\G_n$ conformally approximating a surface $\Sigma$, and near a point where the curvature of the metric is nonzero, since the arguments of \cite{KKW} which we used (in both the numerator and denominator above) rely only on the transfer impedance. \end{proof}
+A similar argument holds for any sequence of graphs $(\G_n)$ conformally approximating a curved disk $\Sigma$, and near a point where the curvature of the metric is nonzero: In a small neighborhood $U$ of such a point, the curvature is approximately constant and the transfer impedance for $\eps\Phi$ will thus agree to first order with that in a similar small neighborhood of a point in $H_n$ and far from the boundary of $H_n$.
+Since $\P(f_1,f_2)$ is determined by the Green's function on the dual graph \cite{KKW}, for $f_1,f_2\in U$ we have a similar estimation of $\P_{LC^0}^n(E)$ as in the case for $H_n$ above. \end{proof}

-We are not able to show that all loops are macroscopic with probability $1$ (although we believe it is true).
-This appears to rely on a more delicate computation.